 If the sponsor holds e.g. an exemption certificate or long-term residence permit (Niederlassungsnachweis oder Daueraufenthalt-EG) what most of them do, the family members will also get an exemption certificate.
-Third country parents and parents-in-law of EEA citizens (who are not subject to transitional periods) are exempted from the AusIBG (beside third country spouses and children of EEA citizens who may enjoy that status at the Accession of Austria to the EEA - Agreement in 1994).
-Third country nationals who have the status of a long-term resident in another EU-Member state and want to stay in Austria have full access to the Austrian labour market.
+Third country parents and parents-in-law of EEA citizens (who are not subject to transitional periods) are exempted from the AuslBG (beside third country spouses and children of EEA citizens who may enjoy that status at the Accession of Austria to the EEA - Agreement in 1994) .
+Third country nationals who have the status of a long-term resident in another EU-Member state and want to stay in Austria have full access to the Austrian labour market only one year after their admission to the Austrian labour market.